skilled worker start up business

 Advice on your Skilled Worker Visa

-As you will see from this article, in 95% of cases it is not going to be appropriate to set up a business while in the UK as a skilled worker.
-However, we do recognise that there are some exceptional circumstances where your circumstances may fit into the exceptions set out above.
+As you will see from this article, in many cases it is not going to be appropriate to set up a business while in the UK as a skilled worker but it is less black and white than it used to be.

 If you are establishing a business as a group, or you feel your circumstances fit into these exceptions, please get in touch with a member of our team and we can provide you with a quote for a package including: